abhoi/2017-vrar/_posts/2017-10-04-WEEK5_PROJECT1_review.md

 All in all, the project is really well made with simple concepts and well executed implementations.

-These are the two projects I found well made and worth a good grade!
+Finally, these are the two projects I found well made and worth a good grade!